Tampering with a Witness

 - Knowingly and maliciously attempts to prevent or dissuade any witness or victim from attending or giving testimony at any trial, proceeding, or inquiry authorized by law.

-Any person who tampers with or intimidates a witness is can be charged with a public offense punishable by imprisonment in a county jail for not more than one year or in the state prison.
+Any person who tampers with or intimidates a witness or victim can be charged with a crime.

-Any person who attempts to prevent or dissuade another person who has been the victim of a crime or who is witness to a crime from doing any of the following is guilty of a public offense and shall be punished by imprisonment in a county jail for not more than one year or in the state prison:
+Any person who attempts to prevent or dissuade the victim of a crime or a witness to a crime from doing any of the following is guilty of a “wobbler” offense that can be charged as either a felony or misdemeanor.
+It is a crime to attempt to prevent a victim or witness from:

 - Making any report of that victimization to any peace officer or state or local law enforcement officer or probation or parole or correctional officer or prosecuting agency or to any judge.